henriksson-lab/pbhit_analyzer/README.md

 * start.R -- For starting the server
 * ui.R -- User interface declaration
 * start.sh -- You can run this file from the command line to start the visualizer

-Data will be placed in:

-* crispr_pools/*

-* crispr_methods_paper.R -- generates plots for the paper
-* crispr_pools/* -- processed count files and metadata

 # Usage